shapirodaniel/weather-app/README.md

 - React Swipeable Views: I built a custom `SwipeCarousel` that uses the `render` pattern to invoke an array of callbacks for each `Slide`

-- Styled Components: all vanilla css with some light props injection -- of note, the background image fetched into the main view sends Unsplash's excellent `source` endpoint query parameters based on time of day and weather conditions, which are passed into the `background-image` field of our styled-compnents `Background` container.
+- Styled Components: all vanilla css with some light props injection -- of note, the background image fetched into the main view sends Unsplash's excellent `source` endpoint query parameters based on time of day and weather conditions, which are passed into the `background-image` field of our styled-components `Background` container.